Zweih/qp/README.md

 - `size` - package size on disk
 - `version` - installed package version
 - `depends` - list of dependencies (output can be long)
+- `provides` - list of alternative package names or shared libraries provided by package (output can be long)

 ### tips & tricks